SirGoodenough/HA_Blueprints/Automations/ZHA-Xiaomi_Cube_Controller.md

 ______________

     shake:
-      name: Shake the cube 🍩
+      name: Shake the cube 🍕 Group 4
         This trigger only occurs once in the set-up.
         It can be combined in any group.'

     drop:
-      name: Drop the cube 🍩
+      name: Drop the cube 🍕 Group 4
         **NOTE: NOT available with the ```Cube T1 Pro``` version of the cube!!**
         This trigger only occurs once in the set-up.
         It can be combined in any group.'
 ______________

     slide_any:
-      name: Group 2 actions 🍊 Slide the cube with any side
+      name: Group 2 actions 🍒 Slide the cube with any side

     doubletap_any:
-      name: Group 2 actions 🍊 Double tap the cube with any side
+      name: Group 2 actions 🍒 Double tap the cube with any side

     flipped90_any:
-      name: Group 2 actions 🍊 Flip the cube 90 degrees to any side
+      name: Group 2 actions 🍒 Flip the cube 90 degrees to any side

     flipped180_any:
-      name: Group 2 actions 🍊 Flip the cube 180 degrees any side
+      name: Group 2 actions 🍒 Flip the cube 180 degrees any side

     rotate_cw_any:
-      name: Group 2 actions 🍊 Rotate cube clockwise with any side
+      name: Group 2 actions 🍒 Rotate cube clockwise with any side

     rotate_ccw_any:
-      name: Group 2 actions 🍊 Rotate cube counter clockwise with any side
+      name: Group 2 actions 🍒 Rotate cube counter clockwise with any side
 ______________

     **There is a set of these for all 6 sides.
 36 inputs total..**